mishab424/Dashboard-with-Chart-and-Cards/README.md

 # APEX Dashboard Plugin

-A customizable and modern Oracle APEX dashboard plugin with toggleable dark/light themes, animated progress cards, and role-wise KPI visualizations.
+An Oracle APEX Region Plugin that delivers a fully dynamic performance dashboard with responsive charts, animated progress bars, and optional image support for each data item—perfect for showcasing team performance, sales trends, KPIs, or any value-based metrics in a visually rich and interactive format.

 ![Light Mode](images/dashboard-light.png)
 ![Dark Mode](images/dashboard-dark.png)